The Murid heartland

 Dâr al-Mu’ tî (“Abode of The Giver,” a Divine Name, Koran 20:50), 28 km northwest of Touba, was founded in 1912 by Mame Tierno Birahim Mbacké (1866-1943), one of Sheikh Ahmadu Bamba’s younger brothers and a Sufi in his own right.
 Mame Tierno was instructed to create the daara by his brother and Master, and he selected the site through istikhâra, recourse to God’s guidance as manifest by His signs in the material world.
 In this case it consisted of setting his horse at a normal trot in a certain direction and disembarking for mid-day prayer.
 The place the horse stopped turned out to be a grove of baobab trees.
 These great trees still tower over the center of the town today.

-Once settled, Mame Tierno Birahim turned the area around Darou Mousty into the breadbasket and granary of the Muridiya.
+Once settled, Mame Tierno Birahim turned the area around Darou Mouhty (formerly spelled Darou Mousty) into the breadbasket and granary of the Muridiya.
 Like Ahmadu Bamba, he sent his sons out into the surrounding savanna to establish daaras of their own.
 Living conditions remained harsh despite the success in agriculture.
-Darou Mousty only began to acquire infrastructure (a well with a pump) and masonry buildings after Mame Tierno’s death.
+Darou Mouhty only began to acquire infrastructure (a well with a pump) and masonry buildings after Mame Tierno’s death.
 An escale neighborhood for government services and commercial establishments was allotted east of the central square.
 It harbors the post office, a health center and several markets, including one for livestock.

-Mame Tierno’s lineage constitutes an important subgroup within the Murid order and Darou Mousty is an important Murid sanctuary.
+Mame Tierno’s lineage constitutes an important subgroup within the Murid order and Darou Mouhty is an important Murid sanctuary.
 With approximately 15 000 inhabitants, it is considered the “second city” of the Murids.
 It is the administrative seat of a “rural community” which extends to the daaras of its hinterland.
-Mame Tierno Birahim had successfully maintained the autonomy of Darou Mousty, not just from the colonial administration (which was happy enough to let this peaceful breadbasket alone), but from the khalif in Touba.
+Mame Tierno Birahim had successfully maintained the autonomy of Darou Mouhty, not just from the colonial administration (which was happy enough to let this peaceful breadbasket alone), but from the khalif in Touba.
 Still today the district lies in Louga Region, not in Diourbel with Touba.
-The current khalif is Mame Tierno’s son, Sëriñ Sheikh Mbacké Hady.
+The current khalif is Mame Tierno’s son, Sëriñ Abasse Mbacké.

-On Darou Mousty and Mame Tierno Birahim Mbacké
+On Darou Mouhty and Mame Tierno Birahim Mbacké

 - Cissé, Ousseynou (2001), Mame Thierno Birahim (1862-1943): Frère et disciple de Cheikh Ahmadou Bamba, L’Harmattan, Paris.